Digimon Adventure: Anode Tamer

 , which received an English translation in Hong Kong.

-The games collectively are the first instalment in a series of Digimon
+The games collectively are the first installment in a series of Digimon

 games following the transdimensional adventures of Ryo Akiyama, who would later make several cameo appearances in Digimon Adventure 02